sergiodxa/remix-auth-oauth2/CONTRIBUTING.md

 ## Setup

-Run `npm install` to install the dependencies.
+Run `bun install` to install the dependencies.

-Run the tests with `npm run test`.
+Run the tests with `bun test`.

-Run the linter with `npm run lint`.

-Run the typechecker with `npm run typecheck`.
+Run the code quality checker with `bun run quality`.